 Thankfully, like the Israelites, our position with God does not depend upon our own righteousness.
 As Paul Tripp says, in his book Instruments in the Redeemer’s Hands, we cannot boast in our righteousness because we don’t have any (Phil.
 3.9)!
 We are all sinners saved by grace alone (Eph.
 2.8-9) and have been made the righteousness of God in Christ Jesus (Rom.
 3.21-23).
 His righteousness was imputed to us on the basis of His sacrificial death and sinless life.

 But like the Israelites, we need to remind ourselves of that fact, because in our pride and self-sufficiency, we see ourselves as basically good (Prov.
 20.6).
 If we are basically good, perhaps with some minor character flaws, then, as someone has said, the cross was “a cosmic over-reaction for a people who only had a case of spiritual sniffles.”
-That kind of thinking is not only wrong, but it keeps many from seeing their need for Christ.
+That kind of thinking is not only wrong, it keeps many from seeing their need for Christ.

 Many people expect to spend eternity in heaven because they don’t believe they’re all that bad.
 They have some vague idea that God will weigh their misdeeds against all the good things they’ve done and they’ll manage to “get in.”